Get the Recipes

 That's the corn naked, not you, of course.
 This is my personal favorite way to grill corn.
 It results in corn with charred, browned, nutty bits that really make it taste, well, grilled.
 And isn't that what this is all about?

 How to do it: Shuck and clean corn.
 Don't worry about getting every last stray piece of silk—they'll burn away on the grill anyway.
 Do not be tempted to brine your corn.
-Place the corn directly over a very hot fire and grill, turning occasionally, until charred and cooked through, about 10 minutes total.
+Place the corn directly over a very hot fire, and grill, turning occasionally, until it's charred and cooked through, about 10 minutes total.
 Serve immediately with flavored or plain butter and salt.